MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 These three major players have introduced products and services that range from free or partially free to hundreds of dollars.
 As the platforms shifted their focus towards paying students, the “freemium” revenue model evolved rapidly.

-Interestingly, much of the growth in paying students seems to be driven by learners from outside the typical groups that higher education targets.
+Interestingly, much of the growth in paying students is driven by learners from outside the typical groups that higher education targets.
 As Class Central notes, “the real audience is not the traditional university student but what (former Coursera CEO Rick Levin) calls the ‘lifelong career learner:’ someone who might be well beyond their college years, but takes online courses with the goal of achieving professional and career growth.”

 This is precisely the type of professional who finds the knowledge and capabilities provided by an elite MBA program to be especially attractive.
 Although some universities might no longer offer all MOOCs for free, most continue to offer many at no charge for basic enrollment.
 That said, for the most part, the fees associated with MOOCs typically amount to a fraction of the cost of a comparable for-credit course at a top MBA program.